aliaaadel27/BankManagementSystem/README.md

 # BankManagementSystem
-A simple bank app with some banking features using Java.
+A simple bank app with some banking features: account creation, transactions, and balance inquiry.